Last Updated: April 13, 2021

 - The city of Vancouver ranks as one of the top 20 cities to live in Canada.
 The city is surrounded by gorgeous nature and has plenty of international students who are attracted to not only the beauty of the city but even the comfort and opportunities it provides.

 - Prestigious and famous universities such as Simon Fraser University and The University of British Columbia are located in Vancouver.
-Both the universities are known for the educational standards, high employment rate, and affordable tuition fees.
+Both universities are known for their educational standards, high employment rates, and affordable tuition fees.
 Students looking for all three of the qualities mentioned are attracted to Vancouver to pursue higher education.

 - A major drawback of Vancouver is the fact that it is the most expensive city to live in.
 It ranks higher than Toronto in terms of living costs and costs for accommodation & housing.
 For students who are on a budget, Vancouver is definitely not an ideal choice.